daveuat/GameTranslator/README.md

 .Net 8.0 LTS

 Version .01 Alpha
 - Testing started.
-Running at least...
+It's running at least...
+- Text needs to be ontop of translated text or keep window to the side and read it that way.
+- Change the offset in window picker to be in the overlay